Skip to product information

 Taxes included.
 Shipping calculated at checkout.

-Width 14cm x Height 14cm
+Width 14cm x 14cm Height 10cm

-A conversation with Yasushi Fujihira
+A conversation with Mr. Yasushi Fujihira

 The rich color variations created by cinnabar glaze

-Elegant and elegant platform
+Elegant and elegant high ground

-The finish is sophisticated, and acts like a stage to highlight the work.
-This attention to detail enhances the overall perfection of the tea bowl, giving satisfaction to the viewer.
+The refined finish acts as a stage to highlight the work.
+This attention to detail enhances the overall perfection of the tea bowl and gives a sense of satisfaction to the viewer.

-The Technique and Poetic Feelings of Shin Fujihira
+The Technique and Poetry of Shin Fujihira

-The appeal of the "Cinnabar Tea Bowl": the fusion of art and practicality
+The appeal of the "Cinnabar Tea Bowl": a fusion of art and practicality

 1944 Entered Kyoto Higher Technical School but dropped out due to illness

-1945 Started pottery at Tohei Ceramic Arts
+1945 Started pottery making at Fujihira Ceramic Arts

-1957: Won the Hokuto Prize at the 13th Nitten Exhibition
+1957 Received the Hokuto Prize at the 13th Nitten Exhibition

 1960 Florence International Ceramic Exhibition, Italy